-Aurora strongly agrees with these findings as we also believe art enriches lives, which is why we try our best to incorporate art into every aspect of our curriculum as well as display artworks all around our centres.
+Aurora preschool in Rowville, QV, and Doncaster strongly agree with these findings as we also believe art enriches lives, which is why we try our best to incorporate art into every aspect of our curriculum as well as display artworks all around our centres.

 See the full study here.

 COVID blues can be healed with stronger relationships

 A survey was conducted through Harvard’s Graduate School of Education by the Saul Zaentz Early Education Initiative to deduce the key to fighting young children’s COVID blues.
 It is no secret that the current climate has taken its toll on everyone in every part of the world, however, the most vulnerable of the lot are the children.
 Therefore, it shouldn’t come as a surprise when the survey found that the behavioural changes in the children in care were mainly triggered by the disturbance that came with the pandemic.